 What Is Biofluorescence?

 Biofluorescence is not a chemical reaction.
 Biofluorescent plants and organisms absorb low wavelength or dim light, then emit high wavelength light that makes the creatures glow against a dark background.
-This means biofluorescent organisms do not give off light from their own power source, nor is it a chemical reaction.
-The light emitted is a completely different color from what’s absorbed — usually green, red or orange.
+Biofluorescent organisms do not give off light from their power source, nor is it a chemical reaction.
+The light emitted is an entirely different color from what's absorbed — usually green, red, or orange.

 How to Measure Biofluorescence